On this page:

 - advise grantees on programme design and delivery, and how to prepare for evaluation

 - strengthen the organisational capacity and resilience of grantees with interventions with the most potential for impact at scale, by providing expert support in areas including strategy, planning and governance, and impact management.

-The Youth Endowment Fund open call round will be open for applications from Tuesday 28 May to Tuesday 23 July via this portal.
+The Youth Endowment Fund open call round is now closed.
 Shortlisted applicants will go to our grants committee in September for consideration, with successful applicants receiving funding in October.

 Later in the year we’ll be looking to fund a smaller number of interventions with good evidence of impact and which are ready for large scale evaluation.
 These could be interventions already being delivered in the UK, or which have good evidence from other countries and we can fund them to bring and test that intervention in England and/or Wales.

 We are planning two-three theme-based funding rounds per year.
 These themes could be different types of intervention, or different groups of needs of young people or outcomes that we think are linked to later crime and violence outcomes.
 These themes will be informed by the ongoing evidence review to ascertain what is known about what works to prevent youth offending, and the most predictive risk and protective factors for young people.

 20. Update on our first grant round (July 2019)

 Thank you to everyone who came to one of our events, watched our webinar, spoke to us over the phone and submitted an application for this grant round, or registered their interest for future ones.
 We enjoyed talking to all of you and we were inspired by all the activity happening to support young people at risk of being drawn in to crime and violence.
 We received 445 applications in total and they came from every region of England and Wales and from a variety of organisations.

 England – London